In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

-- Locus of control: feeling like you are the one who chooses what to do and you have the power of changing your life’s predicament
+- Locus of control: feeling like you are the one who chooses what to do and you have the power to change your life’s predicament

-- Focus: being able to focus on one activity at once without distractions is a crucial element for reaching flow (also read “The One Thing” and “Essentialism“)
+- Focus: being able to focus on one activity at a time without distractions is a crucial element for reaching flow (also read “The One Thing” and “Essentialism“)

 Flow Is Enjoyment, Not Pleasure

-Pleasures are reactions to specific actions which are good for our survival or procreation.
+Pleasures are reactions to specific actions that are good for our survival or procreation.

-But a life chasing pleasure can lead to addiction and never moving forward in life.
+But chasing pleasure can lead to addiction and never moving forward in life.

 I only partially agree with this one.
 In the end, this is a major over-simplification.
 Read my “criticism of Flow” below.

-In my opinion, there is one crucial lesson learned to improve your life:
+In my opinion, there is one crucial lesson to learn to improve your life:

 - Internalize that you always have a choice

-You cannot enter flow when you are following orders or when you are doing things that you don’t really want to do.
+You cannot enter flow when you are following orders or doing things that you don’t really want to do.